CyprienGille/T-MITS/README.md

 # Reference

+If the code in this repository has been useful to you, please cite the original article using the `Cite this repository` button (Located in the top right of the GitHub page, above Releases).

-The _bibtex_ reference to our paper will be added here and as a CITATION file after publication of the EMBC proceedings.
+The reference to our paper will be updated with the DOI of the article after publication of the EMBC proceedings.

 # License